 Profile:It was in 2009, while he was conducting economic research into World Bank contracts in Sierra Leone, that civil servant Andrew Lavali realized a principle that has guided his work ever since: “Anytime a politician is acting,” he says, “do not look at what he is given, but what he is gaining.”

 Three years later, after futilely trying to institute reforms related to resource allocation, Lavali became ever more concerned about how cases in Sierra Leone’s courts are assigned, how judges are promoted, which chambers they come from, how that affects their decisions, and how to deliver justice in a more effective way.
 Therefore, Lavali left the government to form the Institute of Governance Reform—IGR—which seeks to promote electoral participation; free, fair, and peaceful elections; credible population and housing assessments; local council planning; improved economies; economic literacy; and human rights.

 Almost immediately, Lavali was questioned by the Sierra Leone House of Parliament as to what exactly IGR would be doing.
 This questioning—which amounted to intimidation—continues to the present.
 As Lavali escalated his investigations into government misdoings, the government escalated its responses—harassing him, interrupting his meetings, and verbally assaulting him.
 Through it all, Lavali has continually stood up for his organization.
-The risks became so great, though, that he eventually moved his family outside Sierra Leone.

 In 2015, IGR published its findings on Statistics Sierra Leone’s “Housing and Population Census.”
 It found that the census was in error about 40 percent of the time and that “anomalies were too glaring to ignore.”
 Background checks on the staff conducting the census revealed that Statistics Sierra Leone had given officials of the ruling party absolute control to manage data collection and census management.